Timekeeping How Do I...?

 Q: How does Kronos round my time?

-TTE rounds the time of day to the nearest tenth of an hour.
-This means that when you record a clocked transaction (such as a clock in) the time that you called TTE is rounded to the nearest six minute increment (One-tenth of sixty minutes is six minutes).
-For a diagram of the actual rounding times see the Kronos Time Format and Rounding.
+Kronos rounds the time of day to the nearest tenth of an hour.
+This means that when you record a clocked transaction (such as a clock in) the time is rounded to the nearest six minute increment (One-tenth of sixty minutes is six minutes).
+For a diagram of the actual rounding times see the Kronos Rounding diagram.

 Q: What are the codes for vacation and sick for salaried employees?